Vikento/MyShopBlock/README.md

 - When the block is running, you can put the URL shared by your terminal on the airtable windows
 - your block is installed !

-### 2. Best Practices : creation of the Tables
+### 2. Creation of the Tables and Fields

    It is possible to personnalize the table : name the table, the base and the fields.
 Some of the table and field name have to be configurated directly in the code.

-#### A/ Table usefull

-   There is 2 different table very important for the management of the stock : "Inventory List" and "Storage activities"
+  Before to start : there are two different table very important for the management of the stock : **"Inventory List"** and **"Storage activities"**

    - "Inventory List" : list all the items existing in the stock.

    - "Storage activities" : is the list of movement of all the items.
 It can be received or delivery.

 ### 3. Installation and configuration of your block